JohnSpahr/PreBook/README.md

 # PreBook
 A simple Facebook Client for Palm/HP webOS!
-(Works August 2020)
+(Works September 2020)

 Created by John Spahr.
-Available under the MIT License.

 ### Install Instructions
 1. Download PreBook and install it on your device using the [webOS Quick Install Utility](https://github.com/JayCanuck/webos-quick-install/releases).